gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ## How to define an options schema

-To define their options schema, plugins export a [`pluginOptionsSchema`](/docs/node-apis/#pluginOptionsSchema) from their `gatsby-node.js`.
+To define their options schema, plugins export [`pluginOptionsSchema`](/docs/node-apis/#pluginOptionsSchema) from their `gatsby-node.js` file.
 This function gets passed an instance of [Joi](https://joi.dev) to define the schema with.

 For example, consider the following plugin called `gatsby-plugin-console-log`: